reukiodo/zram-config/README.md

 `swap_priority` will set zram over alternative swap devices.

-`page-cluster` 0 means tuning to singular pages rather than the default 3 which caches 8 for HDD tuning, which can lower latency.
+`page-cluster` default 0 means tuning to singular pages which can lower latency rather than the default 3 which caches 8 for HDD tuning.

-`swappiness` 150 because the improved performance of zram allows more usage without any adverse affects from the default of 60.
+`swappiness` default 100 because the improved performance of zram allows more usage without any adverse affects from the default of 60.
-It can be raised up to 200 which will improve performance in high memory pressure situations.
+It can be raised up to 200 in kernels newer than 5.8 which will improve performance in high memory pressure situations.

 `target_dir` is the directory you wish to hold in zram, and the original will be moved to a bind mount and is synchronized on start, stop, and write commands.